 How to feed kittens

-Wet food goes stale quickly so avoid leaving it out.
+Wet food goes stale very quickly so avoid leaving it out.
 Once opened, don’t store wet food for longer than 24 hours, even in the fridge.

 Dry food, on the other hand, can be left out during the day without spoiling.
 Store it in a clean, dry environment, ideally in an airtight container or a resealable box, to keep it tasty and maintain its aromas.